yahia-raheem/tailwind-starter/README.md

 8) styleguide generation
 9) es6 to es5 for older browsers support
 10) working jit implementation (tailwind jit)
+11) responsive image generation (using gulp-image-resize. check their website for installation instructions and the steps section for how to use it)

 planned features:
 1) a complete UI library with html component files + mixins to allow for quick changes to elements